timheuer/alexa-skills-dotnet/README.md

 * APL Support [GitHub](https://github.com/stoiveyp/Alexa.NET.APL) / [NuGet](https://www.nuget.org/packages/Alexa.NET.APL)
 * Reminders API [GitHub](https://github.com/stoiveyp/Alexa.NET.Reminders) / [NuGet](https://www.nuget.org/packages/Alexa.NET.Reminders)

+# What about some documentation?
+The below samples are the best documentation we have right now on how to use this library.
+Of course, help is always appreciated if anyone desires to submit a pull request with more proper/readable documentation.

 # Some Quick Samples
 Here are some *simple* examples of how to use this library assuming the default signature of the AWS Lambda C# function:
 ```csharp